18F/API-All-the-X/pages/ensuring_discoverability-a_guide.md

 ## Initial Advertising

-Be sure to email a brief announcement to the [US Government API listserve](https://groups.google.com/forum/?nomobile=true#!forum/us-government-apis), announcing the new API, sharing a link to it, and asking for feedback.
+* Most of all, be sure to email a brief announcement to the [US Government API listserve](https://groups.google.com/forum/?nomobile=true#!forum/us-government-apis), announcing the new API, sharing a link to it, and asking for feedback.
+* Announce the API's release via press release and on social media.
+* Utilize stakeholder forums to ensure that traditional users of the system are aware of the new API.
+* Share news on the [Web Content Managers Listserve](http://www.digitalgov.gov/communities/web-managers-forum/web-content-managers-listserv/) and Open Data Listserve (Anyone with a .gov or .mil email address can join by emailing listserv@listserv.gsa.gov, the message should have no subject and the body should say "subscribe open-data.")

 ## Register the API with API Catalogs